 Do You Get Paid Extra for Working on a Holiday?

-Employees often ask whether they have to work on holidays if they will be paid extra for having to work on a holiday and, if they do have to work, how much overtime pay they are entitled to?
+Employees often ask whether they have to work on holidays if they will be paid extra for having to work on a holiday and, if they do have to work, how much overtime pay they to which they are entitled.

 When it comes to questions about having to work on a holiday and holiday pay, there isn't one response that covers all workers.
 Some employees will get a holiday off from work (either paid or unpaid), others will have to work for regular pay, and some employees may be paid extra for working on the holiday.